The Dubai Mall

-In-keeping with Dubai’s reputation for excess and one-upmanship, Dubai Marina is, reputedly, the world’s largest man-made marina.
-Nestled alongside a three-kilometre stretch of Persian Gulf, this upmarket area comprises a network of canals, alongside which a wide range of amenities is based.
-Dubai Marina Mall is open from 10am daily until late at night and boasts around 130 internationally recognised retail outlets, including high street fashion brands, designer boutiques, a Waitrose supermarket and al fresco restaurants.
-Additionally, there’s an open-air ice rink, Skate Zone, as well as a six-screen boutique cinema showing the latest Hollywood movie releases, plus opportunities to tour the waterways by boat.
-Enjoy a late-night drink at the exclusive, and very sophisticated, Siddharta Lounge by Buddha-Bar, which is located in the Grosvenor House Dubai.
+The impressive skyline of Dubai Marina is in-keeping with Dubai’s reputation for over-indulgence and is, reputedly, the world’s largest man-made marina.
+Nestled alongside the Persian Gulf, this upmarket area comprises a network of canals flanked by exclusive amenities.
+Dubai Marina Mall is open from 10am daily until late at night and boasts around 130 internationally recognised retail outlets, including high street fashion brands, designer boutiques, a Waitrose supermarket, alfresco restaurants and über-cool nightspots.
+There’s also an open-air ice rink, Skate Zone, six-screen cinema and tours of the waterways by boat.

 Burj Khalifa and the Dubai Fountain

-Visit the tallest building in the world and allow us to pre-book you a slot on the observation deck, ‘At The Top’, which offers 360° views of the gulf coast and desert.
-The spectacular Dubai Fountain, on the thirty-acre Burj Khalifa Lake, is a must-see.
-Enjoy the daily light show and the choreographed performance of the 500-foot-high fountain, set to music.
+Visit the tallest building in the world and allow us to pre-book you a slot on the observation deck, aptly named ‘At The Top’, offering incredible 360° views of the gulf coast and desert.
+Look out for the Dubai Fountain on Burj Khalifa Lake, which magically dances to music and dazzling lights.

-Perfect for adrenaline-fuelled family fun throughout the day and into the night, SEGA Republic, an exciting 76,000ft² indoor theme park, comprises nine attractions, including a rollercoaster and family freefall experience, as well as five themed zones and over two-hundred amusement games.
+Does your child want to be a pilot, racing driver, chef or police officer?
+Just some of the ‘careers’ listed at Kidzania, an award-winning creation for children aged 4 to 12 to experience education, entertainment and role-playing in a realistic, ‘mini-city’ environment.
+SEGA Republic is the Perfect place for adrenaline-fuelled family fun throughout the day and into the night, SEGA Republic is a thrilling, indoor theme park, comprising nine attractions, including a rollercoaster and family freefall experience, plus five themed zones and over two-hundred amusement games.

-The Bastakia Quarter, between the Dubai Creek and Bur Dubai district, is home to traditional wind-towered buildings, some of which have been transformed into cafés and art galleries showcasing an eclectic mix of contemporary art from around the gulf.
-Enjoy a water taxi 'abra' ride across the Creek, visit the textile souk to admire the magnificent swathes of fabric and stop off at the Dubai Museum to see how oil and ambition built this contemporary oasis.
+Wedged between the Dubai Creek and Bur Dubai district, the Bastakia Quarter is home to original wind-towered buildings, some of which have been transformed into cafés and art galleries – great for picking up contemporary art from around the gulf.
+Take a water-taxi 'abra' ride across the Creek, visit the textile souk filled with swathes of beautiful fabric, or call into the Dubai Museum to see how oil and ambition built this contemporary oasis.

 British Airways and Virgin Atlantic direct from London Heathrow.
 Emirates direct from London Heathrow, London Gatwick, Manchester, Birmingham, Newcastle and Glasgow.